THEODORE "TEDDY" ROOSEVELT

 If you can't say anything good about someone, sit right

-next to me. --ALICE ROOSEVELT LONGWORTH (Teddy's daughter)
+next to me. --ALICE ROOSEVELT LONGWORTH (Theodore's daughter)

 Black care rarely sits behind the rider whose pace is